sjsu-dma-bfa/sjsu-dma-bfa.github.io/2021s/README.md

 Example: rholberton

-Copy the index.html code and replace the  highlighted  text with your name
+Copy the index.html code and replace the 'Hello World'  text with your name

 Paste it into a file in the folder you just created called index.html